automl/tpu_graphs/README.md

 where 0.2 error means 20% error.

-Further, the training code will output a `.csv` file containing top-5 rankings of configurations over test set.
+Further, the training code will output a `.csv` file containing top-5 rankings of configurations over the test set.
+This is what will be part of the submission file.
 By default, the csv will be written to:
 ```
 ~/out/tpugraphs_tiles/results_<timestamp>.csv
 ```